dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

     handle to access the process's mount namespace, and read the exact instance of the memcached binary we want to probe.

-[^2]: The initial prototype of the uprobe tool targetted the memcached binary
+[^2]: The initial prototype of the uprobe tool targeted the memcached binary
     directly, as while we were using a recent version of bpftrace (0.9.2), which ships with Ubuntu Eoan, it was linked with libbcc 0.8.0, which didn't have all of the USDT functionality and namespace support to read containerized